 What do most doctors get wrong?

 Bioidentical hormone replacement therapy (BHRT) can help with treating low sex drive in menopausal women.
-Also, getting your vagina healthier with the help of estriol vaginal cream can make a huge difference in how responsive to sex play you are.
+Also, when you get your vagina healthier with the help of estriol vaginal cream can make a huge difference in how responsive to sex play you are.
 The proper vaginal lubrication can make sex much more comfortable.

 So how do you improve libido after menopause?